sandialabs/Albany/README.md

 These tests are stand-alone and also serve as nice examples about how to describe various multiphysics problems.
 They also serve as a template for developing new simulations.

+Once Albany is built, the default test suite is executed by typing *ctest* within the build directory.
+Any individual test/example can be executed by changing directories to the desired example, and executing *ctest* in the example directory.
+The vast majority of Albany tests run in parallel using MPI.

 ## Documentation